Best Summer Camp Essentials for Kids (What We Always Pack)

 Allergy and medical note in a labeled pocket.
 If your child has any allergies or medical needs, keep a written note in a consistent, labeled spot in the bag.
 Counselors appreciate this, and it stays relevant even if there is a staff change mid-session.

-I went through a phase of buying camp-branded reusable water bottles from discount bins because they were cheap and I figured it would not matter if they got lost.
-The problem was they were neither insulated nor sealed well, so the kids drank less because lukewarm water on a hot day is not appealing, and several of them came home leaking into the bag.
-The few dollars I saved upfront cost me in damp towels and a soggy snack container more than once.
+Cheap, camp-branded reusable water bottles from discount bins are tempting because they only cost a few dollars and it feels like it will not matter if they get lost.
+The problem is they are neither insulated nor sealed well, so kids drink less because lukewarm water on a hot day is not appealing, and leaking into the bag is almost guaranteed.
+The few dollars saved upfront cost you in damp towels and a soggy snack container.